Tachi vs Katana: What’s the Real Difference

 3. Tsuba

-In my opinion, no. Their differences, whether in battle or design, are so minimal that they wouldn’t make a significant difference in combat.
-So, it’s not about which is better overall but which suits the specific use case.
+The katana is more effective on foot, while the tachi is better suited for horseback.
+Their differences, whether in design or in battle, are minimal and wouldn’t make a significant impact in combat.
+So it’s not about which one is better overall, but which one fits the specific use case.

 Last Words